 Look familiar?
 It’s just like searching Google, except that now you can search all of the conversations about a specific topic in the entire world at this very moment.
 For “Affordable Care Act” if you are a healthcare lawyer; “payroll tax increase” if you are a corporate lawyer; “death tax” for estate lawyers.
 You find out what is being said and reported about these important issues—and which articles are generating the most buzz.
 What are your clients talking about?
 What is keeping them up at night?
 Try the Twitter search, and you may find the answer.

 2. Take 15 minutes to create an account.

-Share a dozen tweets, or follow a few dozen interesting people, and suddenly you look like you know what your doing.
+Share a dozen tweets, or follow a few dozen interesting people, and suddenly you look like you know what you’re doing.
 And you do.
 Twitter is that easy.

 3. Try Twitter as a business development tool.

 Interested in connecting with a potential client, but not sure how to land on their radar?
 Follow them on Twitter.
 Take note of the type of articles they share, what sporting teams they talk about—what they are interested in.
 It will be far easier this way to break the ice when the time comes because when you finally meet face to face you won’t be trapped into talking about yourself; you can show sincere interest in the client and his interests.

 To find the client, use the search tool I mentioned above and, once you find that individual’s profile, click “Follow.”

 Following someone on Twitter is not a long-term commitment.
 They will receive an email notification that you are now following them but likely will never know if you later un-follow them.
 Twitter is far more fluid in this sense than Facebook or Linkedin; people get followed and un-followed all the time without hurt feelings.

 This isn’t to say that your mother wouldn’t be offended if you un-followed her, but generally speaking the attitude on Twitter is: Follow me if you find my tweets interesting or useful, un-follow me if not, and that is ok.